LSPosed/LSPosed/README.md

 ## Build

-1. run `./gradlew :edxp-core:zipRelease` to build flashable zip
+1. execute task `:edxp-core:[zip|push][Yahfa|Sandhook]Release` to build flashable zip for corresponding variant
 2. find the flashable under `edxp-core/release/`
-3. flash the zip in recovery mode or in Magisk Manager
+3. flash the zip in recovery mode or via Magisk Manager

 ## Install

 1. make sure Magisk v17.0 or higher is installed.
 2. download [Riru-core](https://github.com/RikkaApps/Riru/releases) v10 or higher and install it in Magisk Manager or recovery.
 3. download [EdXposed](https://github.com/solohsu/EdXposed/releases) and install it in Magisk Manager or recovery.
-4. Install companion application(s)
+4. install companion application
 4. reboot.
 5. have fun :)